THE AUP HOUSING DATABASE: OFFERINGS, REGULATIONS, AND USAGE

 • Students must also inform the Housing Office of their departure from the apartment so that it can be made available to other students.

-• Should students leave before the agreed upon minimum lease period of one semester (and/or without providing the proper notice) in violation of the housing regulations and/or their rental contract, the Housing Office cannot guarantee assistance in the refunding of their full deposit.
+• Should students leave before the agreed upon minimum of one semester, or the agreed upon end date on their rental contract, and/or leave their rental without providing the proper notice, this would be in violation of AUP Housing regulations and possibly the student’s and/or their rental contract too.
+In these cases, the Housing Office cannot guarantee that it can assist students in securing the refund of their full security deposit.

 • Security deposits are used to cover outstanding bills and damages and, thus, may NEVER serve as the last month's rent, which is illegal in France.
-The landlord has up to two months after your departure to assess any damages that need to be fixed before they are required to return your deposit.
+The landlord has up to two months after your departure to assess any damages that need to be fixed or any items that may need to be replaced before they are required to return your deposit to you.

-• Housing obtained through the database may be "passed on" to other AUP students but ONLY after written notification sent to the Housing Office via email.
+• Housing obtained through the database may be "passed on" to other AUP students but ONLY after written notification sent to the Housing Office via email from the landlord giving their express permission.
 Housing obtained through the Housing Database may never be “passed on” to individuals who are not current AUP students.

-• After giving the landlord notice of departure, students are responsible for showing their housing, in a timely manner, to other AUP students who contact them through the Housing Office
+• After giving the landlord notice of departure, students are responsible for showing their housing, in a timely manner, to other AUP students who contact them through the Housing Office, if the landlord requests availability for these visits.

 Using the Database